min2ha/ukwa-site/content/target/44855/index.en.md

   "subject": "EU Referendum"
 }

-# Civitas: Economical With The Truth: A review of 'HM Treasury analysis: the long-term economic impact of EU membership and the alternatives'

 In this report, Michael Burrage interrogates the assumptions underpinning HM Treasury analysis: the long-term economic impact of EU membership and the alternatives and finds that they ignore much of the published evidence about trade growth over recent decades.